AdobeDocs/experience-platform.en/help/data-prep/home.md

 ### Calculated fields

 Calculated fields allow for values to be created based on the attributes in the input schema.
 These values can then be assigned to attributes in the target schema and be provided a name and description to allow for easier reference.
+Calculated fields have a maximum length of 4096 characters.

 To learn more about calculated fields, please read the [calculated fields guide](./functions.md#calculated-fields).